Lawyers looking over documents

 Commercial Leasing

 In Australia, a commercial lease is a legally binding agreement between a landlord and a tenant for the rental of commercial property.
 Commercial leases govern the terms and conditions under which the tenant can occupy and use the premises for business purposes.
-Here are some key aspects of commercial leases in Australia:

 Commercial leases in Australia are complex, requiring understanding of rights and obligations, legal advice, and protection of landlord and tenant interests.